iQSuite/platform-sdk-python/README.md

 #### Create Index

 > [!NOTE]
 > Creating an index is an asynchronous operation.
 You'll receive a task ID that you can use to track the progress.
+The time duration depends on the volume of content on the file.
+There are two ways to ensure your index creation is completed.
+>
+> 1. Using Polling (Example mentioned [here](#create-index-with-polling))
+> 2. Using Webhook Events (Example mentioned [here](#webhook-events))
+>
+> Using webhook would make your application more flexible and scalable in terms of usablity without being constantly polling and waiting for the index creation to complete.

 ```python
 # Create a new index from a document